smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 And he was looking at the Minotaur now.
 Direct.
 Steady.
 The same look from the feeding chamber.
 Like seeing something that mattered instead of something to fear.

 The rage built higher.
 Hotter.
 The confusion feeding it.
 Too many patterns broken.
 Too many rules violated.
 The dead returning.
 The prey protecting.
 The surrender without defeat.
-None of it made SENSE and when things didn't make sense the only answer was-
+None of it made sense.

 The woman stepped forward.